 |DPI-Aware||Must force XP style scaling||Always scaled correctly|

-Applications with no DPI awareness at all — These are either very old or very poorly written, but nonetheless still disturbingly common.
-One notorious example is Apple’s iTunes for Windows.
+Applications with no DPI awareness at all — These are either very old or very poorly written, and today are fortunately becoming a rarity.
 Here lazy developers use system fonts in their GUI, but rather than querying Windows for the actual font sizes they simply hardcode the 96 DPI sizes into their window layout, naturally screwing up the GUI when higher DPI settings increase those sizes.

-Such applications require the new DPI virtualization, fuzziness be damned; otherwise you’ll encounter problems ranging from cut-off text to overlapping controls, sometimes making the GUI entirely unusable (although that is fortunately rare).
+Such applications require the new DPI virtualization, fuzziness be damned; otherwise you’ll encounter problems ranging from cut-off text to overlapping controls, sometimes making the GUI entirely unusable.
 Over the years I’ve collected some sample screenshots of broken applications.

 Applications with DPI awareness but no DPI-aware flag — These are typical XP-era applications.
 Here the developers take care to obtain the actual system font sizes before constructing their GUI.
 Such applications display correctly under XP style scaling.
 Unfortunately, since they don’t set the proper flag to inform Windows of this fact, DPI virtualization will default them to fuzzy bitmap scaling.
 That is both unnecessary and undesirable, so you’ll want to force XP style scaling.